cloudmesh-community/fa18-523-57/project-report/report.md

 The decisions people make these days are all data driven.
 The amount of data we collect has increased exponentially and this makes it harder to visualize and understand.
 We can overcome this hurdle by sampling or visualizing subsets of the data.
 The only thing one should remember is to pick a good sample of the data or to repeat the process of sampling and visualizing the data subset.
 In this project, we aim to visualize the historical storm dataset and make inferences from our visualizations.

 ## Introduction

-With the disastrous effects of the increasing number of storms all around the world, we thought of taking storm dataset for entire Asia Pacific region and visually analyze the effects of various variables on the storms.
+The disastrous effects of the increasing number of storms all around the world, we thought of taking storm dataset for entire Asia Pacific region and visually analyze the effects of various variables on the storms.
 We want to check any patterns in the storm data and visualize them geographically so that it might help us to make useful inferences on the storm data.
 We have identified a data set on data.world[@fa18-523-57-DataSet] and we aim to identify the various correlations among the attributes and understand if they can help explain the change in frequency of the storms.
 Data World is a community where we find open datasets from various organizations containing varying data attributes according to the need.
-The data is saved in a graph database HBase.
-The output of our visualization is shown on jupyter notebook.

 ## Implementation